TABLE OF CONTENTS

 Shopping for family coverage is a little more complicated because you need to consider everyone’s needs within your household.
 Lower premiums don’t always amount to savings if you’re going to need to pay more out-of-pocket, whether that is for the deductible or higher copays and coinsurance.
 That could make a difference for you if one or more members of your family have medical needs that require routine treatment or high-cost prescription medications.

 Consider the deductible and coinsurance requirements of each plan.
-Paying a higher monthly premium can be worth it if you’re paying less out-of-pocket for treatment.
-You’ll also want to think about whether an HMO, PPO, or POS suits your needs and review the networks to find your preferred specialists.
+Paying more money each month can be worth it if you’re paying less out-of-pocket for state-of-the-art treatments.
+You’ll also want to think about whether an HMO, PPO, or POS suits your needs.
+To do this, review the networks to see if it includes specialists that provide care for your family’s specific needs.
 If an HMO network consists of the specialists you feel will provide the care you need and don’t mind seeking referrals, you can save some money.

 The same insurance providers that offer policies to individuals in the state also provide family coverage.
 Some insurers are only available to residents in some regions of the state.